Richa Adhia: Early life

 and free eye treatments supported by IPP Media.

+Career

 Miss Earth Tanzania 2006

 Adhia won Miss Earth Tanzania 2006 and represented Tanzania in Miss Earth 2006 in the Philippines where she was initially counted among the strongest contestants from Africa, after being placed among the Top 15 best swimsuit contestants.
 However, she was unable to make a cut into the semifinalists in the Final Show.

 Miss Tanzania 2007

 After completing her reign as Miss Earth Tanzania in 2006, Richa, went ahead to participate in other regional beauty contests and finally won Miss Kinondoni 2007, after which she was able to participate in Miss Tanzania 2007 contest which she also won.
 There was a controversy over her win due to her race, as she was of Indian origin.
 However, despite the mixed reactions, she went ahead to participate in Miss World 2007 contest in China the same year and became the first Asian ethnic contestant to represent an East African country in the Miss World contest.